Jude-Lynch/ASAB-Poster-2024-/Data/README.md

 # Data folder
 Add all data files here, but don't add them on github.
 The paths in the code files that link to them should be correct.
 You can also write a list of which files should be added here in this README file.

+- group_dasdadas. csv : this is the raw data of pigeons santos